 Our site, Destination-BBQ.com, is dedicated to covering all things SCBBQ.
 Use our interactive SC BBQ Trail Map to find restaurants near you.
 Keep up-to-date on News, Reviews, and Events.
 Try authentic SCBBQ Recipes for sauces, meats, hash, and sides.
 We've got you covered.
 Follow us on social media at the links below.

 Reviews and Information on South Carolina BBQ, Restaurants, and Events

 As an Amazon Associate, I earn from qualifying purchases.

 What do Webmasters and Pitmasters have in common?
 Usually, not too much, but in this case, Rodney Coplin is your answer.

-Coplin is the owner and operator of Rodney’s Smokemaster BBQ on Broad St. in Camden.
+Coplin is the owner and operator of Rodney’s Smokemaster BBQ on Broad St. in Camden (now permanently closed).
 You’ll find Smokemaster in the Dusty Bend section of Camden, a bit past the railroad tracks on the left, across from the CVS.

 But Coplin was not always working the pits.
 Before he started Smokemaster BBQ, he used to work behind a screen.
 Serving as a web designer and social media consultant, Coplin built a life in the IT business.
 However, life behind the screen was not what he wanted.

 Combining a love of making real food from scratch and a lifelong passion for Texas-style BBQ led him in a different direction.
 But what did this Texan think of SC BBQ and how does his style of BBQ work here in SC?

 Let’s find out.